bdvllrs/marl-patrolling-agents/readme.md

 ## Evironment

 ### Action space
+The action space is discrete.
 Every agent can do one of `none`, `left`, `right`, `top`, `bottom`.

 ### State space
-The state is complete and everything is known by the agents.
+The state is perfectly known by all the agents.

 The state is the 3D coordinates (x, y, z) for every agent.